harshitpaunikar1/Project-6/.github/project-buildup-history.md

 - Task summary: Added the requirements.txt and a brief usage section to the README.
 Previously the project had no documented setup instructions which would have made it hard for someone else to run.
 - Deliverable: README and requirements.txt added.
 Setup documented.
+## 2021-12-27 - Day 12: Portfolio wrap

+- Task summary: Last day of the year on this project.
+Did a final review of the whole Telecom Churn Prediction repository — checked that all files were named sensibly, that the README linked to the right notebook, and that the outputs directory was not accidentally including large intermediate files.
+Also wrote a short personal retrospective note in the project doc about what I would do differently — mainly starting with the business cost framing rather than treating it as a pure accuracy problem.
+- Deliverable: Repository clean and ready.
+Retrospective note written for future reference.